Is my local charity shop genuine?

 All our charity shop members have registered charities and follow the CRI Code of Charity Retailing.
 So, if you see our membership badge (featured here) in a charity shop window, you know they are a genuine charity shop.

 If they are not members of Charity Retail Ireland, you can ask if the charity runs the charity shop.
 You can also check their registration with the Charities Regulator.

-If they donate some of their profits to charity, under the Charities Act 2009, they are not a charity shop.
+If they donate some of their profits to charity and call themselves a charity shop, under the Charities Act 2009, they are not a registered charity shop.

 Door to Door Collections